Lemon: Production

-In 2022, world production of lemons (combined with limes for reporting) was 22 million tonnes led by India with 18% of the total.
-Mexico and China were major secondary producers (table).
+In 2024, world production of lemons (together with limes for reporting) was 23 million tonnes, led by India and Mexico with 31% of the total when combined (table).
+China and Argentina were secondary producers.

 Varieties

 The 'Bonnie Brae' is oblong, smooth, thin-skinned, and seedless.
 These are mostly grown in San Diego County, California, United States.

 The 'Eureka' grows year-round and abundantly.
 This is the common supermarket lemon, also known as "Four Seasons" (Quatre Saisons) because of its ability to produce fruit and flowers together throughout the year.
+The variety developed in California in the 19th Century from specimens brought to California during the Gold Rush by immigrants from Naples and Sicily.
 This variety is also available as a plant for domestic customers.
 There is also a pink-fleshed Eureka lemon with a green and yellow variegated outer skin.

 The Lisbon lemon is very similar to the Eureka and is the other common supermarket lemon.
 It is smoother than the Eureka, has thinner skin, and has fewer or no seeds.
-It generally produces more juice than the Eureka.
+It generally produces more juice than the Eureka and was brought to California by Portuguese immigrants.

 The 'Femminello St. Teresa', or 'Sorrento' originates in Italy.
 This fruit's zest is high in lemon oils.
 It is the variety traditionally used in the making of limoncello.

 The 'Yen Ben' is an Australasian cultivar.

 Uses

 Nutrition

-Lemon is a rich source of vitamin C, providing 64% of the Daily Value in a 100 g reference amount (table).
-Other essential nutrients are low in content.
+A raw lemon (without peel) is 89% water, 9% carbohydrates, 1% protein, and contains negligible fat (table).
+In a reference amount of 100 g, raw lemon supplies 29 calories and is a rich source of vitamin C, providing 59% of the Daily Value, with other micronutrients low in content (table).